 - Improving your site’s SEO

-- Image galleries (including rotating images, lightboxes, etc.)
+- Image galleries (with rotating images, lightboxes, etc.)

-- Language translation (e.g. you can instantly change all content on your pages from English to Spanish)
+- Language translation plugins (e.g. you can instantly change all content on your website from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)